lyskevin/Kattis/README.md

 ## 23/12/2019 Update

-I have decided to leave some comments in my source code from now on for future reference.
+I have decided to leave some explanatory comments in my source code from now on for future reference.